Introduction of EBC Trek

 Day 12: Monjo to Lukla and stay overnight.
 Flight back to Kathmandu the following day

-Is Everest Base Camp trek difficult?
+Is the EBC trek difficult?

-12 Days Everest Base Camp Trek is both challenging and equally rewarding.
+12 Days EBC Trek is both challenging and equally rewarding.
 This physically demanding trip requires a bit of proactive preparedness to succeed.
 Exercising and jogging regularly for a couple of weeks before the trip departure is a good idea to enhance our stamina.
-Novice trekkers with normal fitness levels can accomplish the trek, however, the fitter we are, and the more enjoyable experience we will have during the trekking.
+Novice trekkers with normal fitness levels can accomplish the trek, however, the fitter we are, the more enjoyable experience we will have during the trekking.
 Past hiking experience would be an added advantage but no technical experience and skills are necessary.
-Participants who are able to hike 4 to 6 hours a day at a reasonable pace with a light day pack can take part in this trip.
+Trekkers who are able to hike 4 to 6 hours a day at a reasonable pace with a light day pack can take part in this trip.
 The trekking route involves hiking along the rocky mountain, steep ascents, descents, and straightforward.
 It is very important to make sure you are as healthy as possible before starting the trek.
 Participants with pre-existing medical conditions such as heart, lung, and blood disease should inform us or consult with their physician before booking the trek.

 Is the Trek to Everest Base Camp Dangerous?